Low-Rank Bias · SGD · Compression

 What this does and does not say

-Why LoRA works
+Why LoRA feels natural

 Why post-training compression works